mgogoulos/hcoin/README.md

 ## Examples

-If you run hcoin with the transactions.txt included you will get the following output:
+If you run hcoin with the transactions.txt included you will get the following output

 Get balance for all users:

     user@user:/tmp/hcoin$ python hcoin.py all
     User / Balance